Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

 By analyzing the behavior of these curves with respect to $c$, we have that, for $i\in\{d,D\}$ and within their domain of definition in the first quadrant of the $(\b,\a)$ plane,

-Finding solutions of \eqref{1eq:3.11} corresponds to find intersections between the curves $\Si_D(c)$ and $\Si_d(c)$ respectively, while finding supersolutions amounts to find intersections between the region lying between the curves $\a_D^\pm$, which will be denoted by $\mathcal{S}_D(c)$, and the region lying between $\a_d^\pm$, which will be denoted by $\mathcal{S}_d(c)$.
+Finding solutions of \eqref{1eq:3.11} corresponds to find intersections between the curves $\Si_D(c)$ and $\Si_d(c)$, while finding supersolutions amounts to find intersections between the region lying between the graphs of $\a_D^\pm$, which will be denoted by $\mathcal{S}_D(c)$, and the region lying between the graphs of $\a_d^\pm$, which will be denoted by $\mathcal{S}_d(c)$.